jiangwenyuan/nuster/README.md

 Nevertheless it may lead to a performance drop if `number of keys` is greater than `dict-size`.

 An approximate number of keys multiplied by 8 (normally) as `dict-size` should work.

+> dict-size will be removed in future release, automatically resizing hash table like first version will be added back.

 ### purge-method